HARSHITHA-SC23/InterviewPreparation/web-doc/WebIntroduction.md

 <details>
   <summary><b>How the web works?</b></summary>

+## Parts of the Web:
-**Parts of the Web**: Before we start understanding how the web works we need to understand the different parts of the web.
+- Before we start understanding how the web works we need to understand the different parts of the web.
 - Client:
     - The application which runs on our system and connected to the internet
     - Chrome, firefox etc., are the example of client.